graycenw/website/content/post/carcinization/index.md

 subtitle: All the world's a crab.

 # Summary for listings and search engines
-summary: "A definition in the style of Discover Magazine's 'That Word You Heard' for the UCSC SciCom program."
+summary: A definition in the style of Discover Magazine's That Word You Heard for the UCSC SciCom program.

 # Link this post with a project
 projects: []